On some properties of the functors ${\mathcal F}^G_P$ from Lie algebra to locally analytic representations: Are the functors faithful?

-2) Let $\uM_1$ be a quotient of some generalized Verma module, i.e., there is a surjective homomorphism $\uM(Z) \to \uM_1$ for some finite-dimensional locally analytic $L$-representation $Z$.
+8pt 2) Let $M_1$ be a quotient of some generalized Verma module, i.e., there is a surjective homomorphism $M(Z) \to M_1$ for some finite-dimensional algebraic $L$-representation $Z$.
 Let $\frd$ be its kernel.
-Then by definition we have $\cF^G_P(\uM_1)=\cF^G_P(\uM(Z))^\frd$.
+Then by definition we have $\cF^G_P(M_1)=\cF^G_P(M(Z))^\frd$.
 We consider the commutative diagram

-By step 1) the right vertical map is an isomorphism.
+By Step 1) the right vertical map is an isomorphism.
 It follows that the left vertical map is injective.
 To show surjectivity we consider the dual objects, i.e. the commutative diagram